markfairbanks/tidypolars/README.md

 ## License

-`tidyframe` was created by Mark Fairbanks.
+`tidypolars` was created by Mark Fairbanks.
 It is licensed under the terms of the MIT license.

 ## Credits

-`tidyframe` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`tidypolars` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).